Reply to Elson and Cummins: Uncertainty at the heart

 Elson and Cummins argue that our uncertainty interval around the 9.87% figure primarily reflects sampling variability in a very large dataset and risks being overinterpreted as high certainty about prevalence.
 We agree and although the calculation method was described, there remains a risk of misinterpretation.
 The bootstrap confidence interval was intended only to illustrate the stability of the observed prevalence under resampling of the cancer dataset.

 In summary, estimating the true prevalence of paper mill papers is challenging, and our estimates do not reflect all sources of uncertainty.
 We note that our model may have flagged the less sophisticated paper mill templates, whilst more bespoke papers generated by mills could avoid detection.
 Hence the true prevalence could be higher than our estimate.
+Future paper mill research will be facilitated by the availability of additional publication datasets with reliable ground truth labels.
+Such datasets could be generated through improved rates of post-publication corrections, where post-publication notices transparently describe evidence for paper mill support.

 References